mihaelagrigore/Deep-Learning-Keras-Tensorflow-Resnet50-implementation/README.md

-# Implement ResNet in Tensorflow & Keras from scratch and train on GPU
+# Deep Learning with Tensorflow & Keras: implement ResNet50 from scratch and train on GPU

 ## Objective
 - Implement ResNet from scratch